gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Reasonable error message any defined tool chain not available.
 - Build an executable with multiple toolchains that uses a library with a single toolchain that uses a library with multiple toolchains.

-### Open issues

-- Reasonable behaviour when no tool chains are available on the current machine.
-- Need separate compiler, linker and assembler options for each toolchain.
-- Need shared compiler, linker and assembler options for all toolchains.
-- Need to consume locally and between projects and between builds.
-- Need to be able to build for a single toolchain only.
-- Easy way to detect (and use) the set of available tool chains.
-- Define a tool chain as a type and required version (eg GCC v4.+)
-    - Attempt to locate the tool chain in path (if no `path` provided)
-    - Verify the version for defined tool chain (if `path` is provided)

 ## Story: Build a native component for multiple architectures

 This story adds support for building a component for multiple architectures.